Sendrowski/fastDFE/docs/reference/Python/miscellaneous.rst

 Seeding
 -------

-fastDFE is seeded by default to ensure reproducibility (see ``seed`` in :class:`~fastdfe.base_inference.BaseInference`, :class:`~fastdfe.parser.Parser`, etc.).
+``fastdfe`` is seeded by default to ensure reproducibility (see ``seed`` in :class:`~fastdfe.base_inference.BaseInference`, :class:`~fastdfe.parser.Parser`, etc.).
 Randomness is required for various computational tasks, such as bootstrapping, choosing initial values for different optimization runs, and taking subsamples during VCF parsing.